littleant/cakephp-1.3.21/README.md

 In your controller set it like this:
 `$this->Cookie->samesite = "None";`

-Note: Value of "None" will not be send to incompatible clients like Safari, in order to keep the intended behavior.
+Note: Value of "None" will not be sent to incompatible clients like Safari, in order to keep the intended behavior.
 Defaults to "Lax".

 ## Running the tests